 Recounting the Experiences: The First 10 Graduating Classes

 The first ten graduating classes of students after the affirmative action decision attended HMS from 1969 to 1983.
-Six contributed oral histories to this project.
+Eight graduates from this period, among other key figures listed below, contributed oral histories to this project.
 They are now physicians, activists, deans, professors, and presidents of foundations and companies.
 All are leaders in the medical field.

 These interviews highlight a myriad of experiences, recollections, and feelings about attending Harvard Medical School during this time period, amid a backdrop of several turbulent events.

 The Office of Recruitment and Multicultural Affairs (initially known as the Office of Recruitment and Retention) was established in 1969.
 Although the scope of the office was originally to increase Black representation on campus, it soon broadened its efforts to include other underrepresented groups, such as Native Americans, Mexican Americans, and Puerto Ricans.
 Today, the Office of Recruitment and Multicultural Affairs (ORMA) contacts undergraduate institutions to share information about HMS, is actively involved in the Revisit Weekend and other quality-of-life programs that affected underrepresented students, and helps to facilitate connections and support systems between current students, older students, and alumni.
 To learn more about ORMA, visit: https://meded.hms.harvard.edu/office-recruitment-multicultural-affairs